SFOE/BFE-Chatbot-Joule-Verne/README.md

 >  The VPC endpoints are contained in the ECS Security group, so opening an https inside of the ECS SG is necessary to allow traffic with the S3 Gateway Endpoint.

 ---

+### Deployment Flow

+1. The Docker image of the app is uploaded on the **Elastic Container Registry** (ECR).
+2. A task is created on ECS that chooses the image to use and takes the environment variables and the exposed port as parameters.
+3. A service is created on ECS that specify the task that will run and that Fargate will be used.
+4. Fargate provides the computing ressources and the containers defined on the service are launched.
+5. Because an ALB is used, the service automatically registers the IPs/ports of the launched task in the target group so that the ALB can route traffic to the app.